Angélica Vale

-Angélica María Vale Hartman (born November 11, 1975), known professionally as Angélica Vale, is a Mexican-American actress, singer, impersonator, comedian, and radio personality, known also as the daughter of Angélica María, "La Novia de Mexico" (Mexico's Sweetheart), and as the daughter of comedian Raúl Vale.
-She has been working as an actress for almost 30 years, but achieved fame in 2006 when she became the protagonist of La Fea Más Bella (The Prettiest Ugly Girl), a Mexican telenovela, with her real-life mother.
-She starred in the webnovela No me hallo as Luchita Guerra a young woman with a big dream of becoming a singer.
-Early in 2012, Vale was a team captain on the Mexican TV Show Parodiando, of Televisa network.
+Angélica Vale is a Mexican actress and singer.
+She is the daughter of Angélica María, known as "La Novia de México" (Mexico's Sweetheart), and Venezuelan comedian Raúl Vale.
+Although she has been working as an actress for nearly 30 years, she achieved widespread fame in 2006 as the protagonist of the Mexican telenovela La Fea Más Bella (The Prettiest Ugly Girl), in which she starred alongside her real-life mother.

+Vale also starred as Luchita Guerra, a young woman with big dreams of becoming a singer, in the webnovela No me hallo.
+In early 2012, she was a team captain on the Mexican TV show Parodiando, which aired on the Televisa network.
 Vale became a U.S. citizen in 2016, while retaining her Mexican citizenship.

 Acting career

-Vale was born in Mexico City, Mexico.
 As a child, in the movie El Gran Triunfo in 1981, Vale portrayed the daughter of Mexican superstar Rigo Tovar.
-From 1982 to 1986 her family was banned from Televisa due to the launch of the independent production "LUPITA" on the rival TV Azteca network in which she played the title role.
-All the family members were blacklisted until 1986, year in which Ernesto Alonso intervened on their behalf.
-He was instrumental in getting the ban lifted, allowing the family to return to work on Televisa's productions.

 In 1998, she portrayed Julieta in Soñadoras and in 2001, she portrayed Wendy Nayeli Pérez in Amigas y rivales, both major roles which won acclaim for the actress.
 However, the soap opera La Fea Más Bella was her first starring role in any Mexican telenovela, though she had appeared in a number of Spanish language programs.
 As a comedian, Vale was one of the main celebrity impersonators in the comedy show La Parodia, from 2000 to 2005, but she chose to leave the show because she wanted to take some weeks off.
 From 2005 to 2006, she performed in El Privilegio de Mandar (The Privilege to Command), which was a parody of an earlier soap opera starring Adela Noriega and was titled El Privilegio de Amar (The Privilege to Love).